Awaken the sleeping force of nature that is your inner goddess.

 Let’s be honest.

-In a world that defines beauty with extraordinarily narrow parameters, the assertion that everyone is beautiful sometimes sounds like bullshit.
+In a world that defines beauty with extraordinarily narrow parameters, the assertion that everyone is beautiful sometimes sounds like nonsense.

-But ironically, the idea that only one kind of beauty (very young, symmetrical, Caucasian and sometimes, frighteningly thin) appeals to everyone actually comprises most of the bullshit notions we have about the word beauty.
+But ironically, the idea that only one kind of beauty (very young, symmetrical and sometimes, frighteningly thin) appeals to everyone actually comprises most of the nonsense notions we have about the word beauty.

 Although psychologists and evolutionary biologists continue to argue about the myth of universal beauty, you need only your own common experience to understand that beauty is in the eye of the beholder.